 Founder: I think they’re good to have, but also in the wrong hands they can derail your sales efforts.

 The budget is always available.
 If your buyer has a problem that you can solve and you’ve established your value.
-So when providing budgets by department to any sales team, my concern is that can look at a company say “oh, no budget, not going to waste my time”, and then they may end-up not approaching the company, when in likelihood, they may have a problem that you can solve and you just have to create the vision and they can go and get the budget.
+So when providing budgets by the department to any sales team, my concern is that can look at a company say “oh, no budget, not going to waste my time”, and then they may end-up not approaching the company, when in likelihood, they may have a problem that you can solve and you just have to create the vision and they can go and get the budget.
 The same goes for research & investment activity.
 It’s a nice little vitamin but I prefer Aspirin.
-And technologies installed could be interesting if you’re selling into competitive space.
+And technologies installed could be interesting if you’re selling into competitive space, which can be easily acquired from b2b data providers and market data providers offering data appending services.

 I think too much information is just too much information and can be a little distracting.
 But this information can be very valuable in certain types of organizations.